 Lesson learned: Just because there are huge signs indicating a train station and also a bus stop in the centre of a village, it doesn’t mean there are any means of public transport in or out.

 A beautiful sunrise from the window of the albergue.
-Cold outside until mid morning.
+It was cold outside until mid morning.

-Having spent time planning my route into the mountains last night, I was surprised to find myself debating whether to continue.
+Having spent time planning my route into the mountains the previous night, I was surprised to find myself debating whether to continue.
 I was about to embark on the steepest climb into the mountains to Laxa, but I slept badly and had been sent various messages telling me of snow and rain further down the line.
-I realised that once I was at Laxa I would have to continue at least one more day as I would be in the middle of nowhere, and it dawned on me I was really quite tired, and the pain in the back of my knee, though not bad, wasn’t going away.
+I realised that once I was at Laxa I would have to continue at least one more day as I would be in the middle of nowhere.
+I realised that I was really quite tired, and that the pain at the back of my knee, though not bad now, might get worse.

-So I took the tricky decision to stop walking and take a bus to a town where I could get to Madrid.
-I had promised my hosts I would be with them on 27th November (10 days before), and cancelled at the last minute, which seemed to be becoming a bit of a feature of this trip – not something I had ever done before in the UK and therefore very uncomfortable.
-Each time I was acting on strong, strong urges to continue to walk.
+So, I took the tricky decision to stop walking and take a bus to a town where I could get a connection to Madrid.
+I had promised my hosts I would be with them on 27th November (10 days before), and cancelled at the last minute which seemed to be becoming a bit of a habit.
+It was not something I had ever done in the UK and was therefore very uncomfortable.
+Each time I was acting on strong, strong urges to continue walking.

-But, there were no buses (later I discovered it was a holiday), and no trains (they don’t stop at the very well advertised and signposted station), and the taxi was going to be between €25-30.
-I tried asking about a school bus, or anyone going to somewhere who could give me a lift?
-But it transpired that I would have to walk.
+However there were no buses (later I discovered it was a holiday), no trains (they don’t stop at the very well advertised and signposted station!), and the taxi was going to be between €25-30.
+I tried asking about a school bus or anyone going to somewhere who could give me a lift, but it transpired that I would have to walk.

-There were more kindnesses from the man who charged my phone behind his counter, and the man in the petrol cubicle who drew me a map, and they fortified me in my resolve.
-Off I set, back along the long straight road I had come in by – for a particularly hard 3 hours’ walking.
-I even tried, weakly, to thumb a lift for the first time in my life, (before the motorway junction to Madrid), but no-one stopped and I made it to Xinzon by lunchtime.
+There were more kindnesses from the man who charged my phone behind his counter, and another in the petrol cubicle who drew me a map, and they fortified me in my resolve.
+Off I set, back along the way I had come the day before and a particularly hard 3 hours’ walking.
+I even tried, weakly, to thumb a lift for the first time in my life (before the motorway junction to Madrid) but no-one stopped and I made it to Xinzon by lunchtime.